-By letters dated January 22 and April 2, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of Owlcam, LLC (hereinafter petitioner or operator) for an exemption.
-The exemption would allow the petitioner to operate an unmanned aircraft system (UAS) to conduct aerial photography and videography for real estate in rural areas in the state of Hawai'i.
+By letter dated May 22, 2015, you petitioned the Federal Aviation Administration (FAA) on behalf of SkyShot Productions (hereinafter petitioner or operator) for an exemption.
+The petitioner requested to operate an unmanned aircraft system (UAS) to conduct real estate photography and videography.